pd-l2ork/pd/README.md

 in pd/src/CHANGELOG.txt for some reason...)

 Sections 2-3 below are quite old.
-Someone needs to check whether they even hold true for Pd Vanilla any more.
+Someone needs to check whether they even hold true for Pd Vanilla anymore.

 #### Structure definition roadmap.